Affiliate links on Android Authority may earn us a commission. Learn more.

 Are Apple Intelligence and Gemini free?

 Yes, both Apple Intelligence and Gemini are free to use.
 However, Google offers an optional paid tier called Gemini Advanced that unlocks higher quality responses, thanks to a larger language model.
-While Apple doesn’t directly charge for its AI features, you can link a ChatGPT Plus account to access paid features like access to the latest GPT-4o model.
+While Apple doesn’t directly charge for its AI features, you will be able to link a ChatGPT Plus account to access paid features like access to the latest GPT-4o model.

 Apple Intelligence vs Google Gemini: Features compared

-4. AI image generator: Apple’s Image Playground is a new app that creates AI-generated images and emoji, either based on your contacts or custom descriptions.
+- AI image generator: Apple’s Image Playground is a new app that creates AI-generated images and emoji, either based on your contacts or custom descriptions.
 These can be easily dropped into chat apps.
-Gemini can generate images too, but only via typed prompts.
+The Pixel 9 series shipped with a new app dubbed Pixel Studio that achieves the same thing using Google’s Imagen 3 AI model.

-5. Mail and productivity: While you can find Gemini in many Google apps these days, the majority of features are unfortunately locked behind Gemini Advanced.
+- Mail and productivity: While you can find Gemini in many Google apps these days, the majority of features are unfortunately locked behind Gemini Advanced.
 Help Me Write in Gmail and Google Docs, for example, won’t appear without the subscription.
-Apple’s Mail app, on the other hand, will summarize your emails using an on-device model.
+Apple’s Mail app, on the other hand, summarizes your emails using an on-device model.
 A feature called Smart Reply will also generate a reply on your behalf after asking relevant questions based on the incoming email.

 Apple Intelligence and Gemini: Supported devices and availability

 Since many Apple Intelligence features utilize an on-device large language model, we knew that Apple would only bring it to relatively modern devices.
-However, the company has gone further than many expected and locked the entire suite to the iPhone 15 Pro series.
+However, the company has gone further than many expected and locked the entire suite to the iPhone 15 Pro series or newer.
 That’s right — the regular iPhone 15 series (and earlier models) will not support Apple Intelligence, even the parts that rely entirely on the cloud.
+Luckily, Apple has maintained parity starting with the iPhone 16 series, which supports Apple Intelligence across the board.

 Google, meanwhile, has done a commendable job of bringing Gemini to as many Android devices as possible.
 The chatbot is available on every single Android smartphone, for instance, and even features powered by the on-device Gemini Nano model is available on more devices like the Pixel 8a.